5 Startups that Failed in 2021 | Unboxing Startups

 The Sahibabad plant was the last plant shut down, but the plant could manufacture four million bicycles a year.
 Still, unfortunately, it was 50 percent less than its capacity.

 One of the critical reasons for Atlas’s failure was the availability of new cheaper parts exporters from Bangladesh and Sri Lanka.

-These affordable parts collapsed in Atlas’s share in their biggest market – India as it allowed smaller players to manufacture cost-effective bicycles.
+These affordable parts collapsed Atlas’s share in their biggest market – India, allowing smaller players to manufacture cost-effective bicycles.

-Bangladesh and Srilanka had started protesting against the policies that imposed heavy import duties on the parts coming from India.
-Therefore, the company could not export cycles in two countries and suffered serious loss.
+Bangladesh and Srilanka had started protesting against the policies that imposed heavy import duties on the parts from India.
+Therefore, the company could not export cycles in two countries and suffered severe losses.

-In India, like the share market, people are also investing in bitcoins.
+Like the share market, people are investing in bitcoins in India.
 Many apps are giving a platform to invest in bitcoins.
 As we know, the road to success is not always smooth, barriers will come, and you have to fight against them.
-But unfortunately, India-based startup Coinsecure was one of India’s fastest and largest online bitcoin exchanges.
+But unfortunately, India-based startup Coinsecure was one of India’s fastest and most extensive online bitcoin exchanges.
 The company had also targeted teaching or educating the people of India about bitcoins and blockchain.